InjectiveLabs/docs/source/includes/_derivatives_spec.md

 event MarketCreation(
-  bytes32 indexed marketID, // the unique identifier of market created string indexed ticker,   // the human-readable ticker for the market address indexed oracle   // the oracle address for the market );
+  bytes32 indexed marketID, // the unique identifier of market created string indexed ticker,   // the human-readable ticker for the market address indexed oracle,   // the oracle address for the market PermyriadMath.Permyriad maintenanceMarginRatio // the maintenance margin ratio for the market );
 ```